Paroxysmisch/genome-assembly/dissertation/main.typ

 where all $W, b$ represent learnable parameters ($W_1 in RR^(D times 3D)$, $W_2 in RR^(32 times D)$, $W_3 in RR^(1 times 32)$, $b_1 in RR^D$, $b_2 in RR^32$, and $b_3 in RR$), and $D$ is the hidden dimension. $||$ denotes the concatenation operator. $h_i^"last"$, $h_j^"last"$ are the final-layer node embeddings, and $e_(i j)^"last"$ refers to the final-layer edge embeddings.

 #place(top + center)[
-  #figure(image("graphics/model_architecture.svg"), caption: [Illustration of the encoder-processor-decoder model architecture used.
+  #figure(image("graphics/model_architecture.svg", height: 4cm), caption: [Illustration of the encoder-processor-decoder model architecture used.
 Note that the @gnn layer can be substituted with @symgatedgcn, GAT, or SymGAT.]) <fig:model_architecture>
 ]

 == End-to-end neural genome assembly
-In this project we also explore an wholly neural approach to genome assembly, where the @olc algorithm, along with overlap graph, is forgone.
-Allowing a neural network to define and control the entire assembly pipeline, instead of augmenting fixed stages, removes constraints imposed by these phases.
+In this project we also explore an wholly neural approach to genome assembly, where the @olc algorithm, along with overlap graph, is omitted.
+Allowing a neural network to define and control the entire assembly pipeline, rather than merely augmenting predefined stages, removes constraints and biases imposed by the traditional @olc framework.

-Our architecture, @pgan is inspired by that of @ptrnet:pl @pointer-networks-paper that was designed to solve challenging geometric problems, including planar @tsp, making it a promising starting point for genome assembly.
+Our architecture, @pgan is inspired by @ptrnet:pl @pointer-networks-paper that was designed to solve challenging geometric problems, including planar @tsp, making it a promising starting point for genome assembly.
 The general idea is that the model receives as input an unordered set of reads, and outputs a permutation of those reads (auto-regressively at test time), corresponding to the assembly.

-While this may seem like a @s2s problem, @s2s models cannot directly handle this task since the output token "vocabulary" (the indices of the input reads) is dependent on the length of the input.
+Although this task superficially resembles a @s2s problem, conventional @s2s models are unsuitable since the output token "vocabulary" (the indices of the input reads) is dependent on the length of the input.
 This problem of the number of target classes in each step of the output depending on input length is handled by @ptrnet:pl through the use of the attention mechanism over each element (read) of the input.
 The element with the maximum attention score is the next token.
 Note that this approach also permits parallel training/teacher forcing in the same manner as training a decoder-only transformer.

 @fig:neural-genome-assembly-custom-model illustrates our architecture, which is split into an encoder and decoder.
 We begin by explaining the encoder.
 Assume we start with a set of $N$ reads, ${r_i | i in {1, 2, .., N}}$ (in #text(fill: blue.lighten(20%))[blue]), forming an unordered set.
 These are encoded _individually_, by either Mamba, or an Encoder-only Transformer @transformer-paper (both represented by *R*), to create a read embedding $e_i$ for each read $r_i$ (in #text(fill: orange)[orange]).
 Note that we also add a special @eos embedding, $e_(N + 1)$.